The Big Picture On The Risks of Real Estate Investment:

 I would argue that real estate syndications come with lower risks than buying rental properties directly.
 Here’s my logic.

 To begin with, active real estate investors need to develop all the skills required for real estate investing themselves.
-They need to learn how to find good deals on properties, such as driving for dollars or learning how to buy foreclosure homes.
-They need to learn how to negotiate with contractors, how to oversee their work and keep them on-schedule and in-budget.
-Which says nothing of pulling permits and hassling with inspectors.
+They need to learn how to find good deals on properties, such as driving for dollars or buying foreclosure homes.
+They need to learn how to negotiate with contractors, oversee their work, and keep them on schedule and within budget, which is to say nothing of pulling permits and hassling with inspectors.

-Then they need to learn how to secure investment property loans and financing.
-And learn how to become a landlord, assess market rents, market vacant units, screen tenants, sign lease agreements, and legally store security deposits.
-They need to collect rents and enforce their lease contracts and go through the eviction process.
+Then, they need to learn how to secure investment property loans and financing, become landlords, assess market rents, market vacant units, screen tenants, sign lease agreements, and legally store security deposits.
+They must also collect rent, enforce their lease contracts, and go through the eviction process.
 The list goes on.

 Passive investors don’t need to hassle with any of that.
 They outsource all those skills to a full-time professional real estate investor.